-Five new households are expected to form, but, given that there is an average pitch turnover of 12 at Glynmil and some Gypsy Travellers living in Merthyr Tydfil want bricks and mortar accommodation, there is currently enough provision in Merthyr Tydfil (surplus of 2 in five years based on household growth of 4.35%).
+Five new households are expected to form, but, given that there is an average pitch turnover of 15 at Glynmil and some Gypsy Travellers living in Merthyr Tydfil want bricks and mortar accommodation, there is currently enough provision in Merthyr Tydfil (surplus of 11 in five years based on household growth of 4.35%).

 There is also no data that suggests that a transit site is needed.
 However, there may indeed be a need for a regional site.
 This will be duly discussed with neighbouring authorities based on the outcomes of respective GTAAs.
+Regional meetings will continue to take place to analyse the need for a transit site.